Axelrod-Python/Axelrod/docs/tutorials/getting_started/command_line.rst

     $ run_axelrod.py -h

-Note that if you have not installed the package you can still used this script directly from the repository::
+Note that if you have not installed the package you can still use this script directly from the repository::

     $ python run_axelrod -h